Heydon/inclusive-menu-button/README.md

 ## CSS

 You must include this CSS for the menu system to work.
-It is just the bare minimum functional styles.
-It's recommended you override these in the cascade to customize the appearance.
+It is just the bare minimum functional styling.
+It's recommended you override these in the cascade to customize the appearance to your liking.

 ```css
 [data-inclusive-menu] {